neginjunior18-alt/blocklist/README.md

 If you are interested in integrating this blocklist into your project, please open an [issue](https://github.com/phantom-labs/blocklist/issues) that describes your intended use case.

 # Contributing
 If you would like to submit a URL to be added to the Phantom Blocklist, please open up a PR to the `master` branch of the repository.
 The PR should add an entry to the **bottom** of the `blocklist.yaml` file in the same format as other entries before it.
 The URL should **NOT** contain any protocol information such as `https://...` simply adding the URL is sufficient.
-Ideally either the commit message or the PR description should contain a description of why you are requesting that the site should be blocklisted, especially if it's not a clear phishing site that someone could discern from a quick glance.
+Ideally either the commit message or the PR  should contain a description of why you are requesting that the site should be blocklisted, especially if it's not a clear phishing site that someone could discern from a quick glance.

 In addition to the `url: ...` entry, any additional metadata can be added to a blocklist entry, such as a short `description: ...` of why the site should be blocklisted or the name of the person/organization that is requesting the site be blocklisted.